towerinwater/PBO/final/doc/readme.txt

 config.py, there is all the setting for the running the code just uncomment for the desire algorithm it will product a .zip file for the IOH inside the folder of doc/data/.
 After tweaking the config.py, use the command:
     python3 main.py or python main.py

+Where to find the submission files
+All the code for the algoritms: final/code/algorithms
+Proofs: final/doc/analysis/proof
+Plots, analysis: final/doc/analysis/Assignment_2_Analysis.pdf
+Backup zips for IOH: final/data/